Spend a day with us at Lakeshore Park in Knoxville, TN

 Have you ever explored all of Lakeshore Park

 Lakeshore park is 185 acres and was founded in 1996.
 The park is huge and a great place to come if you want to take a nice walk, picnic or explore some fun playgrounds.
-Lakeshore park has 4 playgrounds all within walking distance of each other.
+The park has 4 playgrounds all within walking distance of each other and are all so different.
+This is a great place to go play ground park hoping, let the kids ride their bikes or scooter and enjoy a nice family picnic.

 May 8th 2024, Huie Woodland Playground opened!!
 Who misses the days when you just went outside to play with what was around you?
 Where you made log steps, tree houses and climbed on big rocks?
 Well Knoxville’s Lakeshore Park now has this fun new nature- inspired playground your kids will love and will connect your children to nature.
 Your whole family will enjoy the area.